SagnikKK1/Age-and-Gender-Detection/README.md

 All our sample results are available under `Prediction_Results` folder [here](https://drive.google.com/drive/folders/1_4m8BhuVMxbYW88SoS8KEo1hsdzsmecJ?usp=drive_link)

 ## Future Scopes
 - Currently, we have employed the use of a non-ML algorithm known as bm3d for image denoising.
-We aim to integrate Machine Learning models such as MPRNet, KBnet for denoising images.
+We also used autoencoder netwroks for our deblurring task.
+We aim to integrate Machine Learning models specifically developed for deblurring such as KBnet for denoising images.
 Also currently we have not integrated the denoised images into the prediction model.
 We aim to complete that in the future.
 - We also aim to integrate Deraining and Deblurring algorithms into the prediction model to furthur improve the range of quality of images that can be used.